Alidantech/dev_auto/README.md

 ## License

-Ald-GPT is released under the MIT License.
-See the [LICENSE](link-to-license-file) file for more details.
+Ald-GPT is released under the IT License.
+See the [LICENSE](LICENSE)  file for more details.

 ## Contributions